vandasari/odespy/README.md

 # Odespy

 Odespy is a Python library for solving various types of ordinary differential equations (ODEs).
-The first release offers solutions to initial value problems (IVPs) of non-stiff type.
+The initial release offers solutions to initial value problems (IVPs) of non-stiff type.

 ## (1) Installation